 Upwork is a leading remote talent platform where employers can connect with a pool of independent freelancers from around the world.

-What does it cost to post a job on Upwork?
+What does it cost to post a project on Upwork?

-Upwork's pricing options include a free Basic plan and paid job posting packages.
+Upwork's pricing options include a free basic plan and paid packages.

-How can I edit a job post on Upwork?
+How can I edit a project on Upwork?

 - Click on the "My Jobs" tab from the Upwork dashboard.

-- Select the job posting you would like to edit under "Open Jobs."
+- Select the project you would like to edit under "Open Jobs."

 - Click on "Edit Posting" in the "Actions" menu.

 Is Upwork better than Fiverr?

 Both Upwork and Fiverr offer platforms that connect employers with talented global freelancers.
 Upwork has both free and paid pricing plans, while Fiverr offers customized service packages.
 Both charge freelancers a fee based on their earnings.